danish-119/Bank-Management-System/README.md

 # Features of the Bank Management System:<be>
 <b>Admin Section:</b> Perform tasks such as view detailed history  of transactions and suspend suspicious account.<br>
 <b>Account Management:</b> Perform tasks such as account creation, deletion, and balance management.<br>
-Transaction Tracking: Keep a record of all transactions made within the system for auditing purposes.
+<b>Transaction Tracking:</b> Keep a record of all transactions made within the system for auditing purposes.
 <br><br>
  <b>Menu Selection:</b>
 <br>